ToshioCP/Gtk4-tutorial/gfm/sec10.md

 </gresources>
 ```

-Dividing a file makes it easy to maintain.
+Splitting the source code into multiple files makes maintenance easier.
 But now we face a new problem.
-The number of build steps increased.
+The number of build steps has increased.

-- Compiling the ui file `tfe.ui` into `resources.c`.
+- Compiling the UI file `tfe.ui` into `resources.c`, using `tfe.gresource.xml`.
 - Compiling `tfe.c` into `tfe.o` (object file).
 - Compiling `tfetextview.c` into `tfetextview.o`.
 - Compiling `resources.c` into `resources.o`.